shreyasskrishna/tech-journals/Computer Networking.md

+##Computer Networking 🖥 documentation
-Network documentation is a crucial aspect of managing computer networks, encompassing the creation and maintenance of detailed records regarding network configurations, performance, and maintenance history.
+is a crucial aspect of managing computer networks, encompassing the creation and maintenance of detailed records regarding network configurations, performance, and maintenance history.
 This documentation serves multiple purposes, ensuring that networks operate efficiently and effectively.

 Introduction to Computer Networking